Backflow Prevention

 Received a City Notice?

-- Review the Deadline and Device Information: The notice will list the compliance deadline and identify the specific backflow device that must be tested.
+Confirm the Deadline and Device Information: The Notice will provide the compliance deadline and identify the specific backflow preventer(s) that must be tested.

-- Schedule a Certified Backflow Test: Contact a licensed and certified backflow technician to perform the required test before the deadline.
+Schedule a Test With a Certified Backflow Tester: Contact AQUA to perform the required test before the deadline.

 Pass: No further action is required until the next testing cycle.

-Fail: The device must be repaired or replaced.
+Fail: The Device must be repaired or replaced.
+AQUA will provide a quote based on the best long term solution.

-Once passing results are accepted by the city, your property remains in compliance and water service continues uninterrupted.
+Compliance Confirmed: Once the results are accepted by the AHJ, your property remains in compliance and water service continues uninterrupted.

 OUR CLIENTS